KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 ## Working on a project

-We will use the `kcalc` project as an example.
+We will use [KCalc](https://apps.kde.org/kcalc/) as an example.

 {{< alert title="Tip" color="success" >}}
 The [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)
 (`Ctrl+Shift+P`) is your friend.
-It allows you to search for and run commands, and is a great way to discover features.
+It allows you to search for and run commands and it is a great way to discover features.
 {{< /alert >}}